+Some of the most widely available alternative fuel vehicles are those powered by natural gas.
 Penske has more than 25 years of experience with natural gas vehicles in vocational applications and has facilities equipped to provide full maintenance service on natural gas vehicles.
 Penske can work with customers to spec both compressed natural gas and liquefied natural gas.

 Penske has a team that can work with its customers to find alternative vehicles that fit their needs.
 “We work with customers to see if the technology makes sense for their duty cycle and where they travel,” Rosa said.

 Penske is recognized by the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy.
 The office is administering a grant to bring more vehicles fueled by alternative energies to Penske’s customers, as part of its Alternative Fuel Vehicle (AFV) Demonstration and Enhanced Driver Experience Project.
-With this project, Penske expects to introduce more AFVs and technology to our customers at previously unheard-of rates.
+With this project, Penske expects to introduce more AFVs and technology to customers at previously unheard-of rates.